Ron Sims: Political career

+In 1981, Sims ran for King County Council against incumbent Ruby Chow but lost.
+He was then elected to the King County Council in 1985 and reelected in 1989 and 1993.
+His 1985 election made him the first Black person elected to county-level government in Washington State.

-In 1985, Sims was elected to the King County Council, being reelected in 1989 and 1993.
-During his first term, he and fellow Councilman Bruce Laing led a campaign that saw the county rededicate its name, in 1986, to honor Martin Luther King Jr., rather than original namesake and slaveowner William R. King, who had been elected as Vice President of the United States just prior to the 1852 creation of the county.
+During Sims' first term, he and fellow Councilman Bruce Laing led a campaign that saw the county rededicate its name, in 1986, to honor Martin Luther King Jr., rather than original namesake and slaveowner William R. King, who had been elected as Vice President of the United States just prior to the 1852 creation of the county.
 (The namesake change was legally enshrined by Washington state in 2005.)
+Both councilmen received opposition for the change, including enough threatening letters that the FBI took interest, but religious leaders supported the change, like Reverend Dr. Samuel B. McKinney and Rabbi Raphael Levine.
+Their proposal passed the council 5-4.

 In 1994, he was defeated by Republican incumbent Slade Gorton in an election for the United States Senate.
+Sims lost by ten percentage points, but he had the best performance of any Democratic Senate candidate against a Republican incumbent in the U.S. that year.

-In 1996, he was appointed King County Executive after the previous holder of the office, Gary Locke, was elected governor of Washington.
-He was re-elected in 1997, 2001 and 2005.
+In 1996, Sims was appointed King County Executive after the previous holder of the office, Gary Locke, was elected governor of Washington.
+Sims was re-elected in 1997, 2001 and 2005.
+He became the first Black King County Executive, as well as one of the first few Black heads of a county in the U.S. He was also the first King County councilmember to become executive in several decades.

 On July 29, 2003, he announced that he would seek the Democratic nomination for Washington state governor in the 2004 election.
 Sims made news in the campaign when he proposed replacing the state sales tax and business and occupation tax with a progressively graduated income tax.
 In the primary election held on September 14, 2004, Sims lost to state Attorney General Christine Gregoire.